Sell Your Manufacturing Business in Los Angeles

 We Serve the Full Los Angeles County Industrial Spectrum

-Whether you run a Tier 1 supplier in Anaheim or a biotech lab in Lake Forest, our specialized deal teams understand your technical value.
+Whether you run a precision machine shop in Chatsworth or a packaging plant in Vernon, our specialized deal teams understand your technical value.

 Aerospace & Defense (San Fernando Valley & El Segundo)